LeoMaximal/RepVGG/README.md

 original version by X.H.Ding, forked and edited by L.Ma

 train.py is modified, adding Tensorboard support and changing file path in order to run on BitaHub

+add analysis folder, including train_loss.py to draw loss and acc curves and modified version of repvgg.py along with test.py in order to show the processing procedure